elementos-euclides-redux/source-magicbook/version-001/myproject/content/first-chapter.md

 You can link to other files simply by making an internal [link](#second-chapter-id).
 The build process will automatically search for this ID in all files, and append the filename if needed for the particular format.

+## This is another test

+Hola, soy un parrafo sin acento.

 ## Images

 You can insert images simply by adding an image tag with the name of the image.
 This will look for an image located in `images/bruce.jpg`, but you can easily change this location if you want.